 On any given day, I’ll get a text from a friend or a family member asking, “Where should I eat?”

-If you want to cross the bridge for other food adventures, check out my full list, ‘Here’s how to eat like a local in (almost) every neighborhood in Miami’
+If you’re venturing into other Miami neighborhoods, check out my full list, ‘Here’s how to eat like a local in (almost) every neighborhood in Miami’.

 Westchester native Giorgio Rapicavoli opened his first restaurant with money from winning Food Network’s “Chopped.”
 There he creates food inspired by his upbringing but styled with his culinary skill.
 I love how he mixes genres here: cauliflower “elote,” croquetas with smoked pork belly, chicken and waffles with spicy buttermilk, pasta carbonara with black truffles.
 The seasonal menu promises you’ll always have something new to treat your tastebuds.
 It’s a small restaurant so use Open Table to make same-day reservations.

 Naomi Harris makes my favorite croissant in Miami.
 (I went again the day after returning from Belgium, where I subsisted on a diet of croissants, and I stand by my statement.)
 Wake up early on Sunday, get her killer croissant and a pain au chocolat and bring them home to have with your morning coffee.
 You won’t regret it.
 If you want something heartier, the bacon quiche is fluffy, flavorful and the crust buttery and delicate.
 They mill their own flour here, and all that means to you is fresher, delicious bread.